SoeldnerConsult/kubeflow-extensions/README.md

 in following steps (of corresponding jobs and pods).

 ### 4) job admission controller, why?
-the job gets modified solely for the purpose of tagging the pod with kubeflow-extension, creating an identification layer for further modification TODO check if this is correct (i.e. if it's possible to do all modifications within the pod)
+- tag the pod with kubeflow-extension label (for identification and access through envoy filter)
+- additionally we change the service account to default-editor (because the default editor most definitely has started this job, and the pipeline-runner SA does not have enough rights for access through RBAC of Envoy / istio)
+- finally we set the istio sidecar injection label. doing this in the pod is too late - the pod has already run through the istio webhook

 ### 5) pod admission controller, why?
-there's a multitude of problems
-- the pod needs another service account, as the given one does not have enough rights
-- the pod need the ist.io inject sidecar label set to true
-- multiple containers in the pod need small behaviour changes
+multiple containers in the pod need small behaviour changes

 three containers exist in the created pod.
 1) experiment executor container